michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 - n: ship that usually provides supplies to other ships
 - n: a boat for communication between ship and shore
 ### Family
-tender: tendered, tenderer, tenderest, tendering, tenderise, tenderize, tenderized, tenderly, tenderness, tenders+;tend: tended, tendency, tender, tending, tends;tended: untended;tendency: tendencies, tendencious, tendentious;tendentious: tendentiously, tendentiousness;tenderise: tenderisation, tenderised, tenderiser;tenderize: tenderization, tenderizer, tenderizes, tenderizing;tenderizer: tenderizers;tenderness: tendernesses;tending: tendings
+- tender: tendered, tenderer, tenderest, tendering, tenderise, tenderize, tenderized, tenderly, tenderness, tenders+
+- tend: tended, tendency, tender, tending, tends
+- tended: untended
+- tendency: tendencies, tendencious, tendentious
+- tendentious: tendentiously, tendentiousness
+- tenderise: tenderisation, tenderised, tenderiser
+- tenderize: tenderization, tenderizer, tenderizes, tenderizing
+- tenderizer: tenderizers
+- tenderness: tendernesses
+- tending: tendings
 ### Examples
 - The round £1 will be legal tender alongside the new, more-secure coin until October 15.
 - That led the Peruvian government to announce on Wednesday that the company would not be permitted to participate in the country's future public works tenders.